bailey572/devops/02_cmWithAnsibleTerraform/TerraFormLab/terraformProject.md

 To connect directly, to the instance, select the Connect icon and use the EC2 Instance Connect.
 This will log you into a web based terminal where you can see the installation of php and httpd through ```systemctl status```.
 For specifics on the WordPress installation, review the wp-config.php file to see the database connection ```cat /var/www/html/wp-config.php | more```

+To see the database instance use the AWS Web Console website and look under the RDS instances to review the MySQL instance and its security groups.

+## Clean up or restart

-To make and apply changes to the tf file, you will need to use:
+To make and apply changes to the tf file, you will need to use the destroy option followed by the apply option.
+To just remove your instance, just execute destroy.

 ```bash
 terraform destroy